influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/tick/syntax.md

 ### Pipelines

 To reiterate, a pipeline is a logically ordered chain of nodes defined by one or more expressions.
 "Logically ordered" means that nodes cannot be chained in any random sequence, but occur in the pipeline according to their role in processing the data.
-A pipeline can begin with with one of two mode definition nodes: `batch` or `stream`.
+A pipeline can begin with one of two mode definition nodes: `batch` or `stream`.
 The data frame for a `batch` pipeline is defined in a `query` definition node.
 The data stream for a `stream` pipeline is defined in a `from` definition node.
 After the definition nodes any other types of nodes may follow.

 Standard node types get added to the pipeline with a chaining method indicated by the pipe "|" character.
-User defined functions can be added to the pipeline using the ampersand "@" character.
+User defined functions can be added to the pipeline using the at "@" character.

 Each node in the pipeline has internal properties that can be set using property methods delineated using a period ".".
 These methods get called before the node processes the data.